AllenWangle/SemNE/README.md

 python SemNE.py
 ```

-using "cbow" model to train the embeddings on the default dataset.
+using `cbow` model to train the embeddings on the default dataset.

 ```
 python SemNE.py --mode cbow [skipgram(default), fasttext]